Clegg warns on economy, vows supply side boost

-LONDON Britain faces a concoction of deteriorating global economic conditions that leaves its cash-strapped government little room for policy error, Deputy Prime Minister Nick Clegg will say on Wednesday.
+LONDON Britain faces a concoction of deteriorating global economic conditions that leaves its cash-strapped government little room for policy error, Liberal Democrat Deputy Prime Minister Nick Clegg will say on Wednesday.

-Clegg will say in a speech in London that, while the coalition government will "stay firm" on reducing Britain's record budget deficit, more can be done to encourage economic growth as government spending is slashed.
+Clegg will say in a speech in London that, while the Conservative-led coalition government will "stay firm" on reducing the record budget deficit, more can be done to encourage economic growth as government spending is slashed.

 There are concerns at the top on both sides of the coalition about the lack of growth in Britain's economy this year, with opposition politicians and analysts blaming the lack of activity in part on austerity.